xybor-x/xylog/README.md

 `EventLogger` is a logger wrapper supporting to compose logging message by key-value fields.

+Use `Event` method of `Logger` to create a `EventLogger`.
+You need to create a unique `EventLogger` each time you want to log.

+If you call `Logger.AddField`, every `EventLogger` created by that `Logger` will have the added fields without adding again.

+`EventLogger` also provides JSON format for logging message (only the message macro).
+You can use this format even if you do not set formatter as a `JSONFormatter`.

 ## Logging level

 The numeric values of logging levels are given in the following table.
 These are